The 33rd Annual Student Educational Video Awards (SEVA) Celebration was May 1

 How much does the event cost?

 The SEVA contest is free to enter for all students in Sacramento County.
-Awards Night is free to attend and parking at the Scottish Rite Center is free.
+Awards Night is free to attend and parking at the event is free.

 How many people can I bring?